 - Stalking for Links: There’s a lot to glean from an inspection of the slides from this presentation by Wil Reynolds, founder of SEER Interactive, especially if you love RSS and spreadsheets.

-- My Social Media Monitoring Schedule: The Day, The Week, The Month: Take a look at how our Community Manager Courtney Seiter uses Raven to nurture customers and brand advocates.
+- My Social Media Monitoring Schedule: The Day, The Week, The Month: Take a look at how our former Community Manager used Raven to nurture customers and brand advocates.

 Several of these tools were demonstrated in action during the live training class, so be sure to watch the video recording for walkthroughs and more details.

-- Persona Manager: Search KnowEm in Raven to find out which social networks your influencer belongs to.
-Start with their Twitter handle — many people use the same username whenever possible.
+- Persona Manager: Start with their Twitter handle — many people use the same username when possible.
 Results are broken down by interest categories, and that’s a good way to learn some of the hobbies and passions of your influencer.

 - Research Central: Who’s ranking for a specific name?
 You can search Google, of course.
 But from within Raven, just head to Research Central and enter any person’s name (or, say, their Twitter handle).
 Click on the Competitors’ tab.
 You’ll immediately see a list of the Top 25 websites ranking for that name based on data compiled from Bing, Majestic SEO and Moz.